Seat belt: Pretensioners and webclamps

 Seat belts in many newer vehicles are also equipped with "pretensioners" or "web clamps", or both.

-Pretensioners preemptively tighten the belt to prevent the occupant from jerking forward in a crash.
+Pre-tensioners are used for safety.
+In a crash, a small charge quickly tightens the belt to remove slack.
+Together with load limiters, they improve safety.
 Mercedes-Benz first introduced pretensioners on the 1981 S-Class.
 In the event of a crash, a pretensioner will tighten the belt almost instantaneously.
 This reduces the motion of the occupant in a violent crash.
 Like airbags, pretensioners are triggered by sensors in the car's body, and many pretensioners have used explosively expanding gas to drive a piston that retracts the belt.
 Pretensioners also lower the risk of "submarining", which occurs when a passenger slides forward under a loosely fitted seat belt.

 Some systems also pre-emptively tighten the belt during fast accelerations and strong decelerations, even if no crash has happened.
 This has the advantage that it may help prevent the driver from sliding out of position during violent evasive maneuvers, which could cause loss of control of the vehicle.
 These pre-emptive safety systems may prevent some collisions from happening, as well as reduce injuries in the event an actual collision occurs.
 Pre-emptive systems generally use electric pretensioners, which can operate repeatedly and for a sustained period, rather than pyrotechnic pretensioners, which can only operate a single time.

 Webclamps stop the webbing in the event of an accident and limit the distance the webbing can spool out (caused by the unused webbing tightening on the central drum of the mechanism).
 These belts also often incorporate an energy management loop ("rip stitching") in which a section of the webbing is looped and stitched with special stitching.
 The function of this is to "rip" at a predetermined load, which reduces the maximum force transmitted through the belt to the occupant during a violent collision, reducing injuries to the occupant.

 A study demonstrated that standard automotive three-point restraints fitted with pyrotechnic or electric pretensioners were not able to eliminate all interior passenger compartment head strikes in rollover test conditions.
 Electric pretensioners are often incorporated on vehicles equipped with precrash systems; they are designed to reduce seat belt slack in a potential collision and assist in placing the occupants in a more optimal seating position.
 The electric pretensioners also can operate on a repeated or sustained basis, providing better protection in the event of an extended rollover or a multiple collision accident.